-T-Shirt: An AMC volunteer t-shirt is provided to Information Volunteers, Volunteer Naturalists, and Program Volunteers.
+Shirt: An AMC volunteer t-shirt is provided to Information Volunteers, Volunteer Naturalists, and Program Volunteers.
 Please wear your t-shirt while volunteering.
 In colder weather, a long-sleeved shirt can be worn underneath, or a fleece jacket with an AMC logo can be worn over the t-shirt (with nametag visible).
+Alpine Stewards wear a Forest Service volunteer uniform shirt.